Being a digital marketer can be lonely…

-I find I can work very happily as a team of 1, I love the feeling of ownership it brings but a good brainstorm with a colleague can bring out the best and most creative ideas in anyone.
+I find I can work very happily as a team of 1, I love the feeling of ownership it brings but a good chat with a colleague can bring out the best and most creative ideas in anyone.
 That’s why I’ve always made a conscious effort to throw myself into the digital community via social media.

 There are LOADS of ways digital marketers can feel part of the virtual digital community through social media, whether it’s joining in with weekly Twitter chats, posting in Facebook groups, sharing or asking for advice on LinkedIn.

 I’ve found Twitter to be the most helpful in making me feel like I’m not alone in my role as Digital Marketing Executive, I’ve found brilliant industry experts and people in the same position as me looking for a remote, online colleague for empathy, shared learning or just to bounce ideas around with.